-Its a beautiful hike around the bays and up to the lighthouse.
+Another must-do activity in Byron Bay is to visit the lighthouse.
+There is a beautiful hike around the bays that takes you up to this icon.
 There's plenty of vantage points to spot dolphins (and whales from July to November).

 The cape track is filled with steps and ups and downs so be prepared by wearing walking shoes and bringing water and a hat.
 It's recommended to allow a couple of hours at least to enjoy the walk and views.
 More if you want to take your time and lap up some of the beautiful beaches along the way like Wategos and the Pass

 There are also a couple of great cafes along the way to grab a coffee, cold drink, bite to eat or a treat.

 There is a road walk instead of heading down to Wategos beach and then up along the cape, it is steep and isn't quite as picturesque as the headland track but still gets you to the lighthouse.

 Once you've made it to the lighthouse you can tick off from your bucket list reaching the most Easterly point of Australia.

 There are lighthouse tours operating depending on volunteer availability.

 Feeling extra adventurous?
 You could head up to see the sunrise from the lighthouse!

 Feeling a little less adventurous?
 You can drive near to the lighthouse and if you're lucky nab one of the limited paid parking spots; Closest to the lighthouse is $8, there are cheaper parking spots a little further down and you'll just have a short, steep walk up the road.